zpok3/Waters-of-Life/README.md

     4. Change the following settings in the `[Display]` section:
     * `iSize W` = your screen width
     * `iSize H` = your screen height
+> [!note]
-    * If you use an Ultrawide display also follow these steps: [Extra Stuff you should know](#extra-stuff-you-should-know)
+If you use an Ultrawide display also follow these steps: [Extra Stuff you should know](#extra-stuff-you-should-know)

 3. Close the launcher.

 ## Performance
-I recommend capping your FPS to `120` or lower as that is the recommended limit with the High FPS Fix.
+- It's recommended  to cap your FPS to `120` or lower as that is the recommended limit with the High FPS Fix.
 For instructions on how to set up [Rivatuner Statistics Server (RTSS)](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/) (if you use MSI Afterburner you probably already have this installed), please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).
 It's written for New Vegas but you can very easily apply it to Fallout 3 by replacing the part where you select `FalloutNV.exe` with selecting `Fallout3.exe`.

-**DXVK:** Highly recommended, better latency than D3D9 windowed and variable refresh rate works without any problems. and to use it just enable the latest version of **DXVK** under the **Post Installation** separator in MO2.
-Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - here are the minimum required GPUs (source: [TechPowerUp GPU Database](https://www.techpowerup.com/gpu-specs/)):

-**AMD**: Radeon RX 400 series or newer (except RX 455 OEM).

-**NVIDIA**: GeForce 900 series or newer.

-**Intel**: Intel HD 510/530 or newer.
+- DXVK: Highly recommended, better latency than D3D9 windowed and variable refresh rate works without any problems.
+To use it just enable the latest version of **DXVK** under the **Post Installation** separator in MO2 .
+Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - if you have an AMD Radeon RX 400 series or newer (except RX 455 OEM), NVIDIA GeForce 900 series or newer, or Intel HD 510/530 or newer you should be able to use DXVK 2.0 (source: [TechPowerUp GPU Database](https://www.techpowerup.com/gpu-specs/)).

 If you have issues with the latest version or your GPU doesn't support Vulkan 1.3 you can try the 1.10.3 version.
 If you are having issues on an Intel iGPU you can try the 1.10.1 version.
 For more information on DXVK, VRR, HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK).
+> [!tip]
+If you use a Nvidia GPU it's also recommended to follow steps 2-6 under [**Enabling Flip Model (DXVK with DXGI)**](https://performance.moddinglinked.com/falloutnv.html#DXVK).
 ## Launching the Game
 1. Make sure the dropdown box on the right is set to **Fallout 3** and press the Run button.

-- **Q**: Aren't you supposed to use the FOSE loader?
+> [!note]
-- **A**: The Fallout Anniversary Patcher which we ran earlier enables the game executable to load FOSE automatically if available.
+> We run the game directly instead of through the FOSE loader because the Fallout Anniversary Patcher which we ran earlier enables the game executable to load FOSE automatically if available.

 2. You're all set!
 Everything is already configured by default so you can hop right into a new game!

 # Updating the List